neshvig10/neshvig10/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 I’m currently working on my Mobile App Development Skills
-- 🌱 I’m currently learning Flutter,Firebase, NodeJS, Django
+- 🌱 I’m currently learning Flutter,Firebase, NodeJS, NextJS.
-- 👯 I’m looking to collaborate on interesting projects which involves Flutter , and Web Front End Frameworks
+- 👯 I’m looking to collaborate on interesting projects which involves NextJS,Flutter.
 - 🤔 I’m looking for internships
 - 💬 Ask me about Flutter
 - 📫 How to reach me: s.vigneshwaran.cse21@iitbhu.ac.in